nalbury/heatseeker/README.md

 To run prometheus/grafana and enable service discovery of the heatseeker http endpoint, this project uses a minimal kubernetes distrobution called k3s.
 K3s is designed to run kubernetes on minimal hardware and wraps the essential kuberentes compenents a single binary making it perfectly suited to a Raspberry Pi.

-Kuberentes is a vast subject with tons of projects supporting it so I won't dive too deep into it, but the important part is that it gives us a reliable, repeatable way to schedule/orchestrate containers.
+Kuberentes is a vast subject with tons of projects, so I won't dive too deep into it, but the important part is that it gives us a reliable, repeatable way to schedule/orchestrate containers.
 For this project, we use it to run Prometheus and Grafana (see above).
 If you want to learn more about k3s, the [docs can be found here.](https://github.com/rancher/k3s/blob/master/README.md)

+All of the kubernetes manifests for our Grafana and Prometheus installs can be found in `./manifests`

 ## Install